GameHackingDotOrg/artemis-ps2-archive/ps2cc/ReadMe.txt

 /****************************************************************************
 Changes
 *****************************************************************************/
+Rev 20: Search labels added.
+Now you can name each search before executing so
+	you'll know what it was.

 Rev 19: Memory VIEWER is now available.
 Editing is planned, but I think there
 	should be an update to the PS2 side to make this a little cleaner.
 I'm also having navigational issues with the shit.
 Go To works so you can